-Vertical timber look doors or vertical panelled doors are to be incorporated.
-The doors may have highlight panels etc.
+In The Maples precinct, vertical timber look doors or vertical panelled doors are to be incorporated.
+The doors may have highlight panels.

 LETTERBOXES

 Letterboxes should be designed to match the house using similar materials and colours must be erected prior to occupancy permit.
 The size and position of the letterbox must comply with Australian Post requirements.
 The size and position of the letterbox must comply with Australia Post requirements.
 The street number must be clearly identifiable, suitably sized and located and must not interfere with the overall streetscape.